way2arun/RedHatOpenShift_CICD/README.md

 The hardest thing when starting OpenShift from a developer point of view is not in deploying an application to it.
 This step can be done very easily.
 We found indeed that the most challenging part is to find the best way to do it !
 Because OpenShift is so adaptable and flexible that it offers _A Thousand and One Way_ to deploy an application.
 The _best way_ will be the one that best fit a bunch of criteria:
 * Your development process: what is your existing ecosystem and flow? (already using Jenkins, Nexus, ...)
 * Your developer's maturity regarding Containers and CI/CD: do they want to manage Containers Dockerfile or Pipeline as code ?
-* Your Ops or Technical exports involvement: wether they need to customize provided base images or base templates for introducing specificities,
+* Your Ops or Technical experts involvement: wether they need to customize provided base images or base templates for introducing specificities,
 * Your will to build different Service offers allowing multiple workflows adapted to multiple development teams.

 Following this tutorial, you will deploy the same application using 6 different methods.
-Remember that this is _just_ 6 methods that represents main ways of doing thins, there's a number of variations that may be defined using some elements picked from one or another method exposed here.
+Remember that this is _just_ 6 methods that represents main ways of doing things, there's a number of variations that may be defined using some elements picked from one or another method exposed here.

 For deploying the application repeatedly, you will only need an OpenShift project for isolating things out.
 Methods #6 may also require a `JBoss Developer Studio` on version 10+.
 We propose you create this project using the identifier `ocp-tasks` because some methods have this id hard-coded.